Transforming Lives Behind Bars and Beyond | Gavin's Story

 Then it changed.
 And now Gavin is the person he once needed, leading the men's programme inside Pollsmoor for men walking the same road he once walked.
 Alongside him, Kirsten Adams leads the women's programme, bringing the same depth of commitment to every woman preparing to return to society.

-Support the Pollsmoor Program
+Support the Pollsmoor Rehabilitation and Reintegration Program

 Most people who are incarcerated will return to society.
 That is not an opinion, it is a fact.
 The question is not whether they come back.
 The question is who they come back as, and whether anyone invested in giving them a different set of tools.